-From Monday 14 March, Melton City Council will begin reintroducing more Key Age and Stage visits and will prioritise children from 0-4 months of age, plus Aboriginal and Torres Strait Islander children and families, vulnerable children and families, as well as children and families with additional needs or concerns including families enrolled in the Enhanced Maternal and Child Health Program and those with COVID-19.
-The Maternal and Child Health service capacity will be reviewed, and further advice will be provided by the end of May 2022.
+It should be noted that in addition to children 0-8 weeks of age, Council will also provide Maternal and Child Health services to Aboriginal and Torres Strait Islander children and families, vulnerable children and families, as well as children and families with additional needs or concerns including families enrolled in the Enhanced Maternal and Child Health Program and those with COVID-19.

 To help us assess your child’s needs at this time we advise all families, especially those with concerns regarding their child’s learning, development or behaviour, to please complete the Parents Evaluation Developmental Status (PEDS) in your green book and email a photo of it to firstname.lastname@example.org.
 This email is monitored by our Maternal and Child Health nurses.